 Ask your MOH/Best Man or close friend with similar music taste to make a playlist and crank those tunes while you’re getting ready to set the mood.
 And no, they don’t have to all be wedding songs – play what you like!

-Get your things together the night before and anything you want photographed, like the rings, invitations, jewellery, perfume, your something blue, cuff links, etc. Doing this little bit of prep work will save you the stress of trying to get them together on the day and it also means your photographer (ahem, me!) can quickly photograph all of details as soon as they arrive (and by that I mean moi) and can focus on capturing candid moments.
+Get your things together the night before and anything you want photographed, like the rings, invitations, jewellery, perfume, your something blue, cuff links, etc. Doing this little bit of prep work will save you the stress of trying to get them together on the day – and it also means your photographer (ahem, me!) can quickly photograph all of details as soon as they arrive and can then focus on capturing candid moments.

 If you are having photographs of you getting ready, reserve an area to get changed into that is well lit and clean – such as by a window.
-You’ll also want to ensure all lights are out when getting ready.
-Artificial lighting rarely does anyone’s complexation any favours and creates harsh shadows.
+You’ll also typically want to ensure all lights are out when getting ready.
+Artificial lighting rarely does anyone’s complexation any favours compared to window light and creates harsh shadows.

 ADVICE FOR BRIDES

 The number one reason ceremonies start late is because of hair and makeup.
 If you’re having this done, be towards the middle or first depending on the size of your party, and if need be, get a quick touch up at the end.
 The added benefit is you’ll know if you need more bobby pins or hair spray to last you the day by giving your hair a bit of time to settle.

 If you hate being seen without makeup, save yourself from wanting to burn the first 100 or so photographs in your wedding gallery by having your makeup done before hair.
 This is a non issue if you’re confident in your own skin or aren’t having photography coverage of you getting ready, but if you are, think about this when deciding when you want your photographer to start their coverage.

 Limit those helping you get dressed to 2-4 people otherwise it gets too crowded to take photographs and often ends up making you stressed and even overheated if it’s a hot summer day in an already cramped room.

 ADVICE FOR GROOMS

 YouTube is going to be your best friend for getting ready.
-I can’t even count the number of times I’ve attached the buttonholes.
-It’s also a good idea to practice a bit and find a style you like beforehand – and not just for the tie – there are lots of ways to fold a pocket square.
+I can’t count the number of times I’ve attached the buttonholes.
+It’s also a good idea to practice a bit and find a style you like for your tie beforehand – but also for your pocket square.
 This advice also works for all the ladies rocking suits on their big day!

 If you’re getting ready at a different location than your soon-to-be spouse and you choose not to have a second photographer, your photographer can leave a bit earlier to ensure you get some photographs of you prior to entering the church and photos with the ushers and parents.
-With that in mind, have these people arrive a bit early.
+With that in mind, have these people arrive a bit early to the ceremony location.
 The photographer (aka me!) can also use this time to photograph the church décor and guests arriving.

 If you’ve got a load of downtime while your other half gets ready, you should take advantage of the morning and help yourself relax.
 Head to a local pub with your mates for a pint and nibble, have a massage, or even play a cheeky round of golf if that’s your jam.

-You can and definitely should watch your other half coming down the aisle.
+You can and definitely should watch your other half walk down the aisle.
 This most likely isn’t an arranged marriage and you don’t have to face forward.
 You can even say a few words, hug and hold hands during the ceremony – and you know, look like a couple that’s in love.
 Unless your religion is very strict and forbids it, your celebrant is not going to halt the ceremony if you turn around to watch their grand entrance, I promise.

 When it comes to the kiss, mean it!
 If you two hate PDA, give a few pecks that last more than .00002 seconds to ensure you’ve got the kiss on film.
-Depending on how dark your ceremony location or the location of the sun, it can take a camera a few seconds to focus, and if your kiss is over and done with in the blink of an eye, you’re not going to have a photograph of it.
+Depending on how dark your ceremony location or the location of the sun, it can take a camera a few seconds to focus, and if your kiss is over and done with in the blink of an eye, you might not have a photograph of it.

 When you walk back down the aisle as newlyweds, just keep walking, stopping for a few kisses, punching the air and high-fiving your mates – whatever feels natural in the moment.
-In the moment, couples often think the photographer wants photographs of them standing still in the aisle and panic a bit.
+Couples often seem to think the photographer wants photographs of them standing still in the aisle and panic a bit.
 This is not the case – like, ever.
-I’ve already got plenty of you standing still at the altar, this is a moment of celebration – so do just that and CELEBRATE!
+They’ve already got plenty of you standing still at the altar, this is a moment of celebration – so do just that and CELEBRATE!

 Sneak away right after the I Do’s to celebrate for 5 hot minutes.
 Your guests can wait till they throw confetti at you to shower you in their love.
 My couple’s favourite photographs are almost always from this moment, and it’s because this moment is packed with a lot of genuine emotions.
-Pick a place where you two can escape (such as the other side of the church) and walk straight there so you’re out of sight and can take in the fact that you just got married!!!
+So pick a place where you two can escape (such as the other side of the church) and walk straight there after the ceremony so you’re out of sight and can take in the fact that you just got married!!!

 Ditch the all group photograph unless you’re really set on it.
 It’s the biggest time suck.
 If you really want it, blast music and get guests to boogie into a mosh pit of sorts for a fun shot.

 Keep your list short for group portraits and have two designated helpers to keep things moving (someone who knows the people needed or has a really loud voice).

-Tell parents they can ask for any photographs as the photographer (me again!) capture the reception naturally but that you’ve chosen the group photographs you want.
+Tell parents they can ask for any photographs as the photographer captures the reception but that you’ve chosen the group photographs you want.
 Otherwise chaos can ensue and those pictures you really want can get missed.